-One of the earliest promises of the internet was the concept of improved collaboration.
-Drawings and early concepts showed businesses, classrooms and the family working and communicating together in real-time while dispersed all over the city or the globe.
-The vision of being apart and yet still doing work as naturally and fluidly as if you were in the same room was easy to imagine as a promising and exciting future.
+The vision of being apart and still doing work as naturally as if you were in the same room is easy to imagine as a promising and exciting future.

 But somewhere along the way our technological advances seemed to fail us.
 Despite many discoveries that seemed to indicate that we were getting closer, true collaboration has remained not just elusive… but at times actively avoided.
 IoT, VP2P and cloud services have provided some of the pieces, but none of them have been put together to provide a full solution to the problem of doing actual collaborative work.